AlfredoMarino/my-books-ui/README.md

 ![my-books-image](src/assets/graph-resources/my_books_logo.png)

-This is the user interface of the my-books project, which shows the books that you have read and allows you to search and add new books as a CRUD, in future releases it will be possible to scale and implement new functionalities such as:
+This is the user interface of the my-books project, which shows the books that you have read and allows you to search and add new books as a CRUD.
+In future releases it will be possible to scale and implement new functionalities such as:
 - Login and profile
 - Book recommendations according to categories and authors.
 - Trade of books with other users